Time Management in Restaurants- Tips, Tricks & More

 3. Task Management

-Utilizing a to-do list that is effectively integrated with a daily workload is a useful method to avoid forgetting an important task.
+A to-do list should integrate with a daily workload so employees don't forget to finish an important task.

-Many proficient time managers split all of their requirements into a list per day so they don't have to be concerned with everything at one time.
+Many proficient time managers split all of their requirements into a list per day so they don't have to concern themselves with all tasks at the same time.

-- Can generate to-do lists by day, week, and month
+- Generates to-do lists by day, week, and month

 4. Workload Management

-Each individual is responsible for knowing how much work he/she can complete in a given time frame.
+Each individual must know how much work he/she can complete in a given time frame.
 It may take some employees longer to finish certain tasks, which is fine as long as they can manage their workload.
-Necessary skills for workload management include
+Necessary skills for workload management include -

 - Ability to align required tasks with business goals

-- Possesses an assertiveness to avoid taking on too many responsibilities
+- Possesses an assertiveness and doesn't take on too many responsibilities

 - Ability to minimize wasted resources and time